 10. Participatory forest management and rights: All stakeholders with an interest in the fate of the forest should be involved in planning, management and benefit sharing.
 The balance of rights can be tilted strongly toward society in the form of publicly owned strictly protected areas.
 State ownership and management can be retained but with sustainable timber extraction allowed.
 As of now much of the world's tropical forest are state owned but community participation in forest ownership and management needs to be encouraged.
 Land reform is essential in order to address the problem of deforestation.
 However an enduring shift in favour of the peasants is also needed for such reforms to endure.
 Moreover the rights of indigenous forest dwellers and others who depend on intact forests must be upheld.
-Therefore, the recognition of traditional laws of the indigenous peoples as indigenous rights will address the conflicts between customary and statutory laws and regulations related to forest ownership and natural resource use while ensuring conservation of forest resources.
+Therefore, the recognition of traditional laws of the indigenous peoples as indigenous related to forest ownership and natural resource use while ensuring conservation of forest resources.
 Keeping this in view various state governments in India has been implementing Joint Forest Management Programme after successful implementation in West Bengal and Haryana in 1970's.